Ernie Asher

 Ernest "Ernie" Asher (21 April 1886 – 10 April 1973), also known as Te Keepa Pouwhiuwhiu, was a New Zealand rugby union and professional rugby league footballer who played representative rugby league (RL) for New Zealand Māori and New Zealand.
 His brothers included John Atirau Asher and fellow international Albert Asher.

 Early life

 Asher was born in Tauranga in 1886, the seventh of eleven children.
 His mother was Katerina Te Atirau, a woman from the Te Arawa iwi, descended from Ngāti Pikiao and Ngāti Pūkenga iwi.
 His maternal grandmother was Rahera Te Kahuhiapo.
 His father was David Asher, a hotel keeper.
 His paternal grandfather was Asher Asher, who was a prominent Jewish trader during Auckland's early days.
 His great-grandfather, through his grandmother Hannah Keesing Asher, was Henry (Hartog) Keesing, a prominent Auckland merchant and one of the earliest Jewish settlers in Auckland.

-Two of his brothers were Albert Asher and John Atirau Asher, while he also played with another brother, George for City Rovers in the mid 1910's.
+Two of his brothers were Albert Asher and John Atirau Asher, while he also played with another brother, George, for City Rovers in the mid-1910s.